Decoldest/url-scraper/README.md

 # Url Scraper

 ## Description
-A web scraper that uses ai to analyze the resulting data.
+A web scraper that uses Google Gemini ai to analyze the resulting data.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: